-- Utilize the regional Travel Demand Forecasting Model, which produces estimates of both existing and future benchmark year Vehicle Miles of Travel (VMT), to assess the general GHG impacts to defined REJ+ populations in the region, initially in the city of Worcester as a supplemental activity within the scope of the city's Highway Freight Accommodation Assessment Study for State Numbered Routes. - Continue ongoing monitoring efforts by conducting traffic volume and vehicle classification counts on the region's established Critical Rural and Urban Freight Corridors.
+- Following MassDOT guidance, continue efforts to produce a general assessment of the overall GHG impacts to the residential neighborhoods in the city of Worcester.
+This assessment effort will utilize the regional Travel Demand Forecasting Model, which produces estimates of both existing & future benchmark year Vehicle Miles of Travel (VMT). - Continue ongoing monitoring efforts by conducting traffic volume and vehicle classification counts on the region's established Critical Rural & Urban Freight Corridors.
 Where warranted, identify other highway freight corridors that may benefit from either a Rural or Urban Freight Corridor designation.
-Continue to refine heavy vehicle monitoring procedures. - Continue to assist MassDOT, as appropriate, with ongoing efforts associated with increasing the supply of safe parking for long-distance truck drivers in the greater region.
-Currently, within the CMRPC planning region, sites for potential new truck parking are being considered and further analyzed by MassDOT.
-Further, on a local basis, existing or permittable land uses should also be considered for safe truck parking, including available nearby "big box" retail or warehousing parking opportunities. - Assist regional rail freight providers seeking MassDOT IRAP funding, US DOT FRA CRISI, and EPA air quality improvement grants, as appropriate. - Host and/or attend meetings (including virtual) of significance with providers of freight and/or interregional passenger service, stakeholders and other interested parties allowing the opportunity for education, information sharing and strategy building, seeking to identify both existing and future challenges and advantages. - Host, attend and participate in meetings of significance in the region and elsewhere (including virtual), including New England Regional Freight (NERF) meetings and the 495/MetroWest Partnership's Transportation Committee.
-Attend US DOT "Talking Freight" webinar training series as pertinent. - Review various periodicals, documents and research pertaining to freight and/or passenger issues, including Rail Pace magazine and the Massachusetts Motor Transportation Association enewsletter. - Address unanticipated Freight Planning-related requests from MassDOT OTP and/or FHWA.
+Continue to refine heavy vehicle monitoring procedures. - Continue to assist MassDOT, as appropriate, with ongoing efforts that seek to increase the supply of safe parking for long-distance truck drivers in the greater region.
+Assist MassDOT efforts to consider and analyze potential new or expanded parking locations.
+Further, on a local basis, existing or permittable land uses should also be encouraged to accommodate safe truck parking, including available nearby "big box" retail or warehousing parking opportunities. - Assist regional rail freight providers seeking MassDOT IRAP funding, US DOT FRA CRISI, and EPA air quality improvement grants, as appropriate. - Host and/or attend meetings (including virtual) of significance with providers of freight and/or interregional passenger service, stakeholders and other interested parties allowing the opportunity for education, information sharing and strategy building, seeking to identify both existing and future challenges and advantages. - Host, attend and participate in meetings of significance in the region and elsewhere (including virtual), including meetings of the 495/MetroWest Partnership's Transportation Committee.
+Regularly attend US DOT "Talking Freight" webinar training series as pertinent. - Review various periodicals, documents and research pertaining to freight and/or passenger issues, including Rail Pace magazine and the Massachusetts Motor Transportation Association e-newsletter. - Address unanticipated Freight Planning-related requests from MassDOT OTP and/or FHWA.